 CSCF uses either SIP or REST to obtain a signed SHAKEN PASSporT from the STI-AS.

-STI-AS simultaneously creates and sends a signed SHAKEN PASSporT to the CPS of the terminating service provider and also returns a signed SHAKEN PASSporT to the CSCF using either SIP or REST.
+STI-AS simultaneously creates and sends a signed SHAKEN PASSporT to the CPS of the terminating service provider and also returns a signed SHAKEN PASSporT to the CSCF.
+The STI-AS determines the address of the TSP CPS using the portability-corrected OCN of the called number.

 CSCF sends SIP INVITE to the MGCF.